AmulPatil/amul_portfolio/README.txt

 ## About Me

 Hey there!
 I'm Amul Patil, a passionate about data and its application in real world based in Bengaluru.
-I love [Describe your passion or interests] and enjoy Reading books.
+I enjoy Reading books.

 ## What You'll Find Here